Tech-Tactics/articulate-javascript-tools/storyline 360/storyline360-gate-next-button.md

 ### Trigger order matters within the same event

 Multiple triggers firing on the same event (e.g., "timeline starts") fire in **top-down order** as listed in the Triggers panel.
 Ensure variable resets appear above any triggers that depend on those resets having run.
 Use the up-arrow in the Triggers panel toolbar to reorder.

 ---

+## Hardening the time gate against seekbar scrubbing

+If your LMS allows seekbar scrubbing (test this in the actual published environment, not just Storyline preview), the timeline-ends time gate is bypassable.
+There are two clean fixes.

+### Option 1 — Remove the seekbar on gated slides

+If there is no seekbar, there is nothing to drag.
+With the seekbar removed, the timeline plays at normal speed, the timeline-end event fires only when the timeline actually ends, and the trigger-only patterns above work exactly as designed — no script needed.
+This is the simplest fix.

+Trade-off: the seekbar is also a per-slide progress indicator.
+Removing it means learners lose that visual cue for why Next is disabled.
+Pair removal with a visible "Next enables in: M:SS" indicator (see Option 2's script, which can run in display-only mode) or with on-slide text explaining the wait.
+Keep playback controls on any slide with narration, audio, or video that the learner legitimately needs to control.

+### Option 2 — Wall-clock countdown script

+The companion script `js-trigger-next-gate-countdown.js` replaces the timeline-based time check with a countdown measured on the browser's real clock.
+Because it does not depend on the timeline, scrubbing the seekbar has no effect on the gate.
+The script also writes a live "M:SS" value to a Storyline variable so an on-slide text box can show the learner how long remains.

+To integrate it:

+1. Create the variables `waitTime` (Number) and `timeLeft` (Text).
+Keep your existing `time_met` variable.
+2. Per gated slide, add a trigger to set `waitTime` to that slide's gate length.
+3. Add the JavaScript trigger with the countdown script when the timeline starts.
+4. **Remove Trigger 5** (Set `time_met` to True when timeline ends) from the slide.
+The script now owns `time_met`, setting it true when the countdown reaches zero.
+Leaving Trigger 5 in place would re-open the exploit.
+5. Place a text box containing `Next enables in: %timeLeft%`.

+All other triggers (1–4 and 6–8 in Pattern A; the equivalents in Pattern B) stay unchanged.
+They fire on "when `time_met` changes" and do not care whether a trigger or the script set the variable.

+See `js-trigger-next-gate-countdown-README.md` for full configuration, including a display-only mode for use alongside Option 1.

+---